 Geographic information was an important part of the strategy.
 LMIC created large maps of the more than 100 cities and townships included in the program.
 The maps showed where oak wilt had been a problem and whether it had been treated.
 Community monitors used the maps to record newly infected locations, misclassified sites and treatment status.
 These changes then went back to LMIC for creating new maps.

-LMIC continues to help the Department of Natural Resources use the power of geographic data not only to map the incidence and treatment of oak wilt each year, but to report trends, study the effectiveness of different treatments, evaluate the results of the federal program and give local communities enough warning to limit oak wilt epidemics by adjusting the timing of construction projects in susceptible areas.
+LMIC continued to help the Department of Natural Resources use the power of geographic data not only to map the incidence and treatment of oak wilt each year, but to report trends, study the effectiveness of different treatments, evaluate the results of the federal program and give local communities enough warning to limit oak wilt epidemics by adjusting the timing of construction projects in susceptible areas.